Mike Ginley

 This will now show you which pages are not performing well.
 You can also sort by pages with the least impressions or clicks when you weed out pages that are not in the index.

-• Column E: URL is on Google – Some pages may not be indexed in Google which is a big issue.
+• Column G: URL is on Google – Some pages may not be indexed in Google which is a big issue.
 They could be new, or their quality could be so poor Google decided not to include them.

 Now it is time to review the data and make some decisions.
 If a page isn’t in Google’s Index that is easily the first thing you should deal with, make some notes as to why or why not you will tackle this.
-As for the impressions and clicks not being at least a quarter of the total average, now is the time for you to use the tool between your ears.
+As for the impressions and clicks not being at least a quarter of the total median, now is the time for you to use the tool between your ears.
 Is the content actually helpful to the user?
 If so select the ‘Refresh’ option in the Decision dropdown.
 Is it unrelated to what you do?
 If so select the ‘Remove’ option in the dropdown.
 This audit should make it really easy to see what content is not performing in Google, it’s up to you to decide if it is still useful.

 What Is Useful Content?